 - To influence career choices at a younger age, organizations can partner with K-12 educational institutions to present more gender-neutral role models, for example, women in STEM careers such as astrophysics and aeronautics.
 It is important that boys, girls, and parents are exposed to these opportunities to minimize gender stereotyping.

-- Organizations can also offer mentoring to women after they have begun their STEM education.
+- Organizations can also offer to mentor to women after they have begun their STEM education.
 This will likely ensure increased retention of women in STEM careers, as well as successful completion of their degrees.

-4. Provide men and women opportunities to advance their capabilities particularly toward closing gaps, overcoming weaknesses, and opportunity to stretch through challenging assignments.
+4. Provide men and women opportunities to advance their capabilities, particularly toward closing gaps, overcoming weaknesses, and opportunity to stretch through challenging assignments.
 Many organizations utilize a strengths-based approach to development.
 While seeming a good idea, it may inadvertently minimize opportunities for women.
-This is most likely in situations where women need to address a skills gap that are not their natural strength.
-Consider for example, a technically skilled women aspiring a promotion to the management ranks.
-Assume the higher level position require demonstrating a competitive spirit, generally a male attribute.
+This is most likely in situations where women need to address a skills gap that is not their natural strength.
+Consider, for example, technically skilled women aspiring for a promotion to the management ranks.
+Assume the higher-level position require demonstrating a competitive spirit, generally a male attribute.
 Under a strength-based development strategy, she may never have the opportunity to develop this attribute and remain disadvantaged unless the role requirements are changed.

-5. Finally, create an organizational culture where there is an expectation to be mindful of ones actions and the impact it may have on others.
-This is called perspective taking.
-Perspective taking exercises have been found to promote reflection and reduce bias.
+5. Finally, create an organizational culture where there is an expectation to be mindful of one’s actions and the impact they may have on others.
+This is called perspective-taking.
+Perspective-taking exercises have been found to promote reflection and reduce bias.
 Furthermore, it engenders feelings of camaraderie with people of different backgrounds leading to a more inclusive workforce.

-There you have it, a summary of the science behind gender differences and it impact on STEM careers.
+There you have it, a summary of the science behind gender differences and their impact on STEM careers.
 Hope the recommendations are useful in furthering your organization’s diversity agenda.

 - Diekman, A. B., Brown, E. R., Johnston, A. M., & Clark, E. K. (2010).
 Seeking congruity between goals and roles: A new look at why women opt out of science, technology, engineering, and mathematics careers.
 Psychological Science, 21(8), 1051-1057.